Hyperion-BT/helios-loader/README.md

 Features:
 * Helios compilation is run during build time
 * Working with Helios sources directly allows using Helios IDE plugins
-* The Helios library is a peer dependency of this loader, so this loader automatically uses your current version of Helios
+* Automatically uses your current version of Helios (must be installed manually inside the repo where you configure webpack)
 * WiP: generates Typescript declarations for user-defined Helios types (Typescript declaration files are emitted inside the source directory)

 Note: the Helios import syntax must use relative paths as literal strings insteads of module names.